-Needless to say, Rowan is pretty pumped to take him (or maybe her??) to his class party.
+Needless to say, Rowan is pretty pumped to take him to his class party.

 This is the way…to a perfect Valentine’s Day! ;)

-Don’t miss the the Love Train Valentine card box that Rowan took to school last year for his class party!
+Don’t miss the the Love Train Valentine’s Day card box that Rowan took to school last year for his class party!

 If You Enjoyed This…

-Make sure you check out my Project Gallery for all of my other crafty creations, tutorials, and freebies, especially these Valentine’s Day ideas!
+Make sure you check out my other crafty creations, tutorials, and freebies, especially these fun ideas for the school year!

 Thanks so much for stopping by!
 Happy Valentine’s Day!